up42/up42-py/docs/reference/workflow-reference.md

 # Workflow

-The Workflow class enables you to configure and run a workflow.
+The Workflow class enables access to the UP42 [analytics functionality](analytics.md).

 A workflow is a sequence of data blocks and processing blocks.
 It defines an order of operations that start with a data block, which may be followed by up to five processing blocks.

 ```python
 project = up42.initialize_project(project_id="68567134-27ad-7bd7-4b65-d61adb11fc78")